ZhongLIFR/Logs2Graph/README.md

 # Logs2Graph

-This repository contains the code for the manuscript "Unsupervised Log Anomaly Detection using One-Class Digraph Inception Convolutional Networks", which has been submitted to ECML/PKDD 2023.
+This repository contains the code for the manuscript "Explainable Unsupervised Log Anomaly Detection via One-Class Graph Neural Networks", which has been submitted to ICSE 2024.

 Readers can follow these steps to use our code: